Last Updated on August 1, 2023 by Jeremy

 When you're ready, board the Monongahela Incline to take a ride down to Station Square.
 This incline was built in 1870 and is considered to be the oldest operating funicular in the United States.
 Today it is often used by those who live in Mount Washington and commute to downtown and has a fair bit less tourist traffic than the Duquesne Incline down the road.

-This incline is also part of the Port Authority transit system, so if you are taking public transit at all you may want to pay with a ConnectCard to get a transfer within 3-hours of riding the incline for just $1.
+This incline is also part of the Pittsburgh Regional Transit system (formerly Port Authority), so if you are taking public transit at all you may want to pay with a ConnectCard to get a transfer within 3-hours of riding the incline for a nominal extra fee (about $1).
 Transfers do not apply on the Duquesne Incline which requires its own payment.

 When exiting the lower station of the Monongahela Incline, turn right on West Carson Street.
 The intersection immediately in front of you will be Smithfield Street.
 Cross the street (heading north) and walk down Smithfield Street towards the Smithfield Street Bridge.